anewton1998/rdap_guide/src/misc/uses.md

 ## Writing A Simple RDAP Client

-Let's say you are a network operator and are given a text file with IP addresses with the task of finding their registred CIDR blocks, perhaps for creating an access control list.
+Let's say you are a network operator and are given a text file with IP addresses with the task of finding their registered CIDR blocks, perhaps for creating an access control list.

 ```
 {{#include ip_inventory.txt}}